-We proudly serve Myrtle Beach, Charleston, Sumter, and nearby areas throughout South Carolina.
+We proudly serve Myrtle Beach, Charleston, Bluffton, and nearby areas throughout South Carolina.
 Contact us today to learn more, or to schedule your free quote and take the first step toward an energy-efficient home!
 Keep reading to learn about three essential aspects of solar photovoltaic systems: solar panels, inverters, and net meters.

 Image Source: U.S. Department of Energy

 Solar panel installation is a popular solar energy solution for many homeowners, but you may be wondering just how solar panels can power your electricity.
 Solar panels rely on the sun for energy, which is why they are located strategically on your roof wherever the sun's rays can hit them most directly.
 As sunlight strikes the residential solar panels on your roof, the panels collect those solar photovoltaic cells and convert the energy into direct current (DC) electricity.